How To Turn Off A Lawn Mower

 Most mowers come with what's known as the dead mans lever, you may know it as the Bail lever and as you know you must hold it to start the mower and release it to shut it down.

-Check out my easy to follow guide "How to start/stop a lawn mower".
-The dead mans lever doesn't give too much trouble, but if the wiring has come loose at the engine, the mower may not shut down.
+Check out "How to start / stop a lawn mower".
+The dead mans lever doesn't give much trouble, but if the wiring has come loose at the engine, the mower may not shut down.

 Anyway, I'll show you three options to shut off your mower and then we'll take a look at what could be causing the problem.